 Explore it on Goodreads or Amazon.

-Other books by this author include Exit Music, The Complaints, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil
+Other books by this author which I have reviewed include Exit Music, The Complaints, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil

 Second in the Malcolm Fox suspenseful police procedural series set in Scotland.